raichkel/GR_in_VR/README.md

 Trajectory of the observer is pre-computed using the Gradus package, and then passed to Unity, which will display the scenario in VR.

 # Installation
+This project relies heavily on the Gradus package https://github.com/astro-group-bristol/Gradus.jl

 # Usage